 Once a job title catches a candidate’s attention, the listed duties will elaborate to ensure the candidate is properly qualified.
 When creating a list of primary duties and responsibilities, your goal should be to keep the list as short and effective as possible.
 No more than ten tasks should be associated with the position and no more than two sentences should be dedicated to each task.

-Each task should be described in outcome-based terms, containing an action and purpose.
-A good example would be, “Compiles monthly reports to allow monitoring of department’s budget.”
+Each task should be described in outcome-based terms, containing action and purpose.
+A good example would be, “Compiles monthly reports to allow monitoring of the department’s budget.”
 With this example, the candidate understands the action he will be expected to take (compiling monthly reports) and the purpose (to allow monitoring of the department’s budget).